CGNS/cgns.github.io/CGNS-ReST-site/source/general/FAQ.rst

 How can I get help if I run into problems?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is no full-time CGNS *"help desk"*.
 Instead, the CGNS community relies on both extensive documentation and other CGNS users for help and support.
 The documentation is available at :ref:`Documentation Home <CGNSHomePage>`.
-In particular, we recommend that beginning users consult the :ref:`User's Guide <DocUserGuide>`, which includes many example programs in both Fortran and C.
+In particular, we recommend that beginning users consult the :ref:`User's Guide <DocUserGuide>`, which includes many example programs in both Fortran and C. If you still need help, please make use of the `CGNSTalk Github Discussion Group <https://github.com/CGNS/CGNS/discussions/categories/cgnstalk>`_.
-If you still need help, please make use of the :ref:`Discussion Group <SupportDiscussionForum>`, via e-mail: cgnstalk@lists.nasa.gov.
-We strongly encourage you to join this group so you can be a part of ongoing CGNS discussions and updates.
+We strongly encourage you to join this discussion group so you can be a part of ongoing CGNS discussions and updates.

 .. tip::

-  Issues should be reported on the dedicated `bug tracker <https://cgnsorg.atlassian.net/jira/core/projects/CGNS/issues/>`_ .
+  Issues should be reported on the dedicated `bug tracker <https://github.com/CGNS/CGNS/issues>`_ .

-  **Coming soon!** The discussion group will be opening a github discussion forum.

 There is a lot of documentation... which are most important for me to read?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^